 Hundreds of islands make up the Zadar Archipelago, part of Northern Dalmatia.
-They range in size, but unlike the southern counterparts, these islands are mostly barren, which attracts fewer inhabitants and visitors.
-However, the communities that do exist on the islands survive on olive production, the fishing industry and very seasonal tourism.
-Being in such close proximity, we used two days to discover the area with a boat trip from Zadar to Ugljan and Dugi Otok.
+The Zadar islands range in size, but unlike the southern counterparts, these islands are mostly barren, attracting fewer inhabitants and visitors.
+The communities that do exist on the islands near Zadar survive on olive production, the fishing industry and very seasonal tourism.
+From Zadar, it’s easy to hop on a Zadar ferry and explore the nearby islands.

-Located directly across from Zadar, Ugljan is one of the larger islands in the archipelago and has 7,500 residents, beautiful coastline and hiking/biking trails.
-Ferry boats cross the Zadar Channel several times a day, making day trips there easy, even in the off-season.
-We took a morning ferry so we could spend the day visiting three of the island’s towns: Preko, Kali and Kukljica.
+Located directly across from Zadar, Ugljan is one of the larger islands in the Zadar Archipelago.
+The island of Ugljan has 7,500 residents, beautiful coastline and miles of hiking and biking trails.
+Zadar ferry boats cross the Zadar Channel several times a day, making Zadar day trips easy, even in the off-season.
+We took a morning ferry so we could spend the entire day visiting three of the island’s towns: Preko, Kali and Kukljica.

 When we arrived in Kali, we were greeted with open stares.
 The small village is dedicated to fishing and off-season tourists are unusual.
 It didn’t deter us, however, from wandering the narrow, hilly streets to the church and bell tower at the top of the town.
 In the compact space, most homes had enough land for a personal garden.
 Although it was impossible to blend in, we joined a crowd of locals at the café and sipped on coffee along the harbor.